Fire Damage Lawyer in McAllen Protecting the Rights of Fire Victims

 There are several various reasons that a fire damage claim may be denied in Texas.
-Some of the actions on the part of the policyholder that may cause a claim to be denied include:
+Some of the actions on the part of homeowners or the policyholder that may cause a claim to be denied include:

 - Incomplete or inaccurate documentation of the damage that resulted from the fire.

-- Not turning your claim into your insurer in a timely manner.
+- Not turning your claim in to your insurer in a timely manner.

-- Delaying investigation of the scene of the fire can lead to serious errors in the evaluation of the damage caused by the fire.
+- Delaying the investigation of the scene of the fire can lead to serious errors in the evaluation of the damage caused by the fire.
 It also may lead to even more damage occurring from exposure to the elements or any lingering toxins that may be present.

 - Making accusations that the policyholder committed arson.